jctemp/paper-gnn-shadewatcher/sections/01_introduction.typ

 // J. Zengy, X. Wang, et al. @shadewatcher2022
 // #lorem(300)

-// efficient analysis needed for large data
+//Efficient analysis needed for extensive data
-// @recommendation2019 GNN enable linear time complexity
+// @recommendation2019 GNN enables linear time complexity

-// Motivate machine learing for audit evaluation
+// Motivate machine learning for audit evaluation
 // Present existing classic techniques
 // Introduce the idea of graph-based learning
-// teaser of provenance graph and define benign and malicicous detection as a recommendation problem
+// teaser of provenance graph and define benign and malicious detection as a recommendation problem
-// structure of the ...

-// introduce that there are other works tacking problem
+// introduce that other works are tacking the problem